nnethercote/Rust-CUDA/guide/src/faq.md

 which yield considerable performance differences (especially on more complex kernels with more information in the IR).
 - For some reason (either rustc giving weird LLVM IR or the LLVM PTX backend being broken) the LLVM PTX backend often generates completely invalid PTX for trivial programs, so it is not an acceptable workflow for a production pipeline.
-- GPU and CPU codegen is fundamentally different, creating a codegen that is only for the GPU allows us to seamlessly implement features which would have been impossible or very difficult to implement in the existing codegen, such as:
+- GPU and CPU codegen is fundamentally different, creating a codegen backend that is only for the GPU allows us to seamlessly implement features which would have been impossible or very difficult to implement in the existing codegen backend, such as:
   - Shared memory, this requires some special generation of globals with custom addrspaces, its just not possible to do without backend explicit handling.
   - Custom linking logic to do dead code elimination so as to not end up with large PTX files full of dead functions/globals.
   - Stripping away everything we do not need, no complex ABI handling, no shared lib handling, control over how function calls are generated, etc.